Justice Ruth Bader Ginsburg's casket arrives at Supreme Court to lie in repose

 RUTH BADER GINSBURG TO LIE IN REPOSE AT THE SUPREME COURT THIS WEEK

-A private ceremony will be led by Rabbi Lauren Holtzblatt, co-senior rabbi at Adas Israel Congregation in Washington, D.C.
+A ceremony was led by Rabbi Lauren Holtzblatt, co-senior rabbi at Adas Israel Congregation in Washington, D.C.
 Holtzblatt’s husband Ari Holtzblatt clerked for Ginsburg in 2014.
-Rabbi Holtzblatt is expected to speak at the ceremony, as is Chief Justice John Roberts.
+Rabbi Holtzblatt spoke at the ceremony, followed by Chief Justice John Roberts.

+Roberts recalled how Ginsburg would speak of her journey to the nation's highest court from humble beginnings.

+"Ruth used to ask what is the difference between a bookkeeper in Brooklyn and a Supreme Court justice?"
+Roberts said.
+"The answer, one generation.”

 Following the ceremony, Ginsburg will be moved from the Great Hall to the Portico at the top of the front steps of the building, where she will lie in repose.
 The public will be able to pay their respects until 10 p.m.
 Wednesday, and then Thursday from 8:30 a.m. to 10 p.m.